Domains and Classifying Topoi: Phoa's principle, finitary quasi-coherence, and homotopy

-\begin{proof} Let $X=\spec{A}$ be the spectrum of a quasi-coherent algebra $A$.
-By \Cref{thm:phoa-spectrum}, the path space $X^\I$ classifies the satisfaction order on $\spec{A}$, which is to say that there is a (necessarily unique) path from $x$ to $y$ if and only if Because $A$ is quasi-coherent, we have $A\cong \opens X$ and there is a unique path from $x$ to $y$ if and only if but this is the observational order of $X$. \end{proof}
+\begin{proof} Let $X=\spec{A}$ be the spectrum of a spatial algebra $A$.
+By \zcref{thm:phoa-spectrum}, the path space $X^\I$ classifies the satisfaction order on $\spec{A}$, which is to say that there is a (necessarily unique) path from $x$ to $y$ if and only if Because $A$ is spatial, we have $A\cong \opens X$ and there is a unique path from $x$ to $y$ if and only if but this is the observational order of $X$. \end{proof}

 \begin{lemma}[\AxiomSQCP] The interval is strongly linked. \end{lemma}